-The Nutrition PhD degree program prepares graduates for leadership in academic and related settings that emphasize research and teaching.
-PhD students conduct original research, and their degree culminates in a dissertation that expands the boundaries of nutrition knowledge, theory, and/or methodology.
+The Nutrition PhD degree program prepares graduates for leadership in academic and related settings that emphasize research and teaching or service.
+Students conduct original research that culminates in a dissertation that expands the boundaries of nutrition knowledge, theory, and/or methodology.

-The Department of Nutrition is recognized as a global leader in research and training and is unique in being the only nutrition department in the U.S. situated in both a school of public health and a school of medicine.
+The Department of Nutrition is a global leader in research and training and is the only U.S. program situated in a school of public health and a school of medicine.
+Our innovative and interdisciplinary program encourages collaboration and capitalizes on both schools' approaches to health.
+We have an unusual breadth of research and training spaning issues from molecules to society, and from discovery to delivery and policy.
+Our research is carried out across North Carolina, the US, and globally.

-We engage in innovative and interdisciplinary approaches that encourage collaborations and capitalize on both schools' historical approaches to health.
-Our department has an unusual breadth of scientific and policy approaches, from molecules and cells to society, and moving from discovery to delivery and policy.
-The work of our faculty and students is carried out throughout North Carolina and globally with research in communities and populations in many countries around the world.
-We live in a time in which nutrition is a pivotal factor in changing the trajectory of public health around the world.
-Critical public health issues-from food insecurity to obesity, cardiovascular disease, diabetes, and cancer-can be touched by nutrition research, from the cellular level to epidemiology, interventions and public policy.
+Nutrition is central to public health around the world.
+Critical public health issues-from food insecurity to obesity, cardiovascular diseases, diabetes, neurodegenerative diseases, and cancer-are informed by nutrition research including laboratory, clinical, population-based, and policy research.
 Our faculty train students in nutritional sciences, clinical nutrition, and public health to become global leaders in their fields.
-Our areas of focus are balanced by a commitment to research that improves health equity for underserved global populations.
-We continue to expand our reach and challenge ourselves to uphold our mission to improve health through nutrition in North Carolina and around the globe by giving our students a unique and purposeful experience and education that will translate into successful careers in academia, industry, government, and nongovernmental agencies.
+This is balanced by a commitment to improve health equity for underserved global populations.
+Our mission to improve health in North Carolina, nationally, and globally gives our students a unique and purposeful experience and education that translates into successful careers in academia, industry, government, and nongovernmental agencies.

-The underlying philosophy which guides the structure of our doctoral training program is that students who earn a PhD in nutrition at UNC-CH should have basic knowledge and understanding of nutrition as it relates to metabolism, epidemiology, policies and interventions, as well as deeper knowledge in a more specialized area of training.
-In its mission to promote health equity through better nutrition for all, the department is committed to creating a training program centered on inclusion, equity, and belonging.
+Students who earn a PhD in nutrition at UNC-CH will attain a basic knowledge and understanding of nutrition as it relates to metabolism, epidemiology, policies and interventions, complemented by deeper knowledge in a specialized area of training.
+In our mission to promote health equity through better nutrition for all, the department is committed to creating a training program centered on inclusion, equity, and belonging.